petrickjerico/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User adds a new empty set of flashcards with a given name.
 2. User <ins> UC02 create and add an individual flashcard into a set </ins>
 3. Repeat 2 until all flashcards for the set are added.
 Use case ends.

 **Extensions:**
-- 1a.
+* 1a.
 Missing parameter - empty set name.
    * a1.
-StudyBananas shows a missing parameter error message Use case ends
+StudyBananas shows a missing parameter error message.
+      Use case ends

 #### Use case: UC02 Create and add an individual flashcard into a set
 **MSS:**
 1. User defines the question and answer of the flashcard.
-2. User <ins> UC03 see all existing flashcard sets </ins>
+2. User <ins> UC03 see all existing flashcard sets </ins>.
-3. User adds the flashcard to the set using the flashcard set index Use case ends
+3. User adds the flashcard to the set using the flashcard set index.
+Use case ends

 **Extensions:**
 * 1a.
 Missing parameter - question, answer or index of the flashcard set.
    * a1.
 Shows missing parameter error message.
       Use case ends

 #### Use case: UC03 see all existing flashcard sets
 **MSS**
-1. User requests for the list of flashcards
+1. User requests for the list of flashcards.
-2. StudyBananas shows the list of flashcards
+2. StudyBananas shows the list of flashcards.
 Use case ends

 #### Use case: UC04 delete a flashcard set
 **MSS:**
-1. User <ins> UC03 see all existing flashcard sets </ins>
+1. User <ins> UC03 see all existing flashcard sets </ins>.
 2. User enters the index to delete the set.
 Use case ends

 **Extensions**:
 * 1a.
 There are no existing flashcard sets
 Use case ends
 * 2a.
 Invalid index
   * a1.
 StudyBananas shows an error message
     Use case ends

 #### Use case: UC05 see all flashcards in a flashcard set
 **MSS**:
-1. User <ins> UC03 see all existing flashcard sets </ins>
+1. User <ins> UC03 see all existing flashcard sets </ins>.
-2. User requests for the list of flashcards using a given flashcard set index
+2. User requests for the list of flashcards using a given flashcard set index.
-3. StudyBananas shows the list of flashcards for the requested flashcard set Use case ends
+3. StudyBananas shows the list of flashcards for the requested flashcard set.
+Use case ends

 **Extensions**:
 * 1a.
-Flashcard set is not present at entered index
+Flashcard set is not present at entered index.
     * a1.
-StudyBananas shows an error to indicate the invalid index
+StudyBananas shows an error to indicate the invalid index.
+    Use case ends

 #### Use case: UC06 delete an individual flashcard from a set
 **MSS**:
 1. User <ins> UC05 see all flashcards in a set. </ins>
 2. User enter the index of the set and the individual flashcard to delete it.
 Use case ends

 **Extensions**:
 * 1a.
 The list is empty.
 Use case ends.
 * 2a.
 The given index is invalid.
     * a1.
-StudyBanana shows an error message.
+StudyBananas shows an error message.
    Use case resumes at step 2.

 #### Use case: UC07 quiz of flashcard set (no storage of answer)